User Roles

 Users are assigned roles through TOMS.
 Each role is assigned a set of permissions giving specific access to different assessment systems.
 The tables that follow contain information regarding the user roles available for assignment in TOMS.
 These user roles govern access to features within TOMS and other systems, including CERS.
 All user roles include access to the Smarter Balanced Tools for Teachers.
 Refer to the following links for more information on user roles:

 Table 1.
-TOMS User Roles for the CAASPP
+TOMS User Roles for CAASPP

-TOMS User Roles System Responsibilities and Abilities
+System Responsibilities and Abilities

 Superintendent